Coherent-Partners/spark-python-sdk/docs/sdk/folders.md

 ## Find folders by criteria

-This method helps you search folders by name, status, category, or favorite.
+This method helps you search folders by name, category, or favorite.

 ### Arguments